 Fiber optic transmitter/receiver: Two of each type.

-Camera power supply transformer: Two power supplies.
+Camera power supply transformer: One power supply.

 Ethernet cable injectors: Two injector modules.

-These extra materials are to be used as advanced replacement parts in cases where USPS operational issues require immediate replacement and procurement of the material is delayed due to inavailability from the manufacturer.
+These extra materials are to be used as advanced replacement parts in cases where USPS operational issues require immediate replacement and procurement of the material is delayed due to unavailability from the manufacturer.
 The spare parts utilized are to be replenished upon completion of the replacement or repair.
 Installation of the replacement units shall only be performed by an authorized representative of the Direct Vendor.

 PRODUCTS